web-ridge/react-native-ridge-navigation/README.md

 ## Installation

-#### 1. If you don't have an app yet (optional)
+#### 1. If you don't have an app yet (optional, but recommended)
-Create one with our tool [web-ridge/create-react-native-web-application](https://github.com/web-ridge/create-react-native-web-application)
+Create the app with our tool [web-ridge/create-react-native-web-application](https://github.com/web-ridge/create-react-native-web-application)
 ```
 npx create-react-native-web-application --name myappname
 ```